|Home / Dive Resorts / Live-Aboards / Snorkeling / Who We Are / Book a Trip|

 when we 1st launched USDT's website.

-All these organizations -- listed here below in alphabetical order -- have been thoroughly vetted for decades and have proven their integrity & diligence by helping thousands of homeless, disaster-stricken people.
+All these organizations -- listed here below in alphabetical order -- have been conscientiously vetted for decades and have proven their integrity & diligence by helping thousands of homeless, disaster-stricken people.
 They will be working hard to help our dear friends in Fiji for example, whose villages were flattened by the Feb.
 2016 Cyclone Winston, the fiercest typhoon ever to hit the South Pacific in the history of recorded weather.
 You may feel free to give generously to any of these charitable groups at any time and you may earmark your funds to any specific relief effort.
 Send your checks and money orders directly to the agency addresses below -- NOT to our company, please.
 U.S. Dive Travel warmly recommends the Red Cross, Salvation Army and World Vision as among the best of these luminous relief agencies.
 However all these organizations are respected worldwide for their proven efforts to help people in dire need, regardless of politics, borders, religion or ethnicity.
-Hundreds of thousands of good people across the USA's NE coastal region -- especially New York City & New Jersey -- need your financial help + tireless prayers right now.
+Hundreds of thousands of good people across the world need your financial help + tireless prayers right now.
 The time to act is now -- no tardiness, no prejudice, no more red tape.
 Forget all the politics & palaver, the rhetoric & partisan manipulations.
 Get a life, politicians & save homes, save families.
 We are confident that all men & women of good faith, conservatives or liberals alike, will agree.
 It is our imperative only to think, then decide, then ACT, then pray for the survivors and the relief workers aiding them today.
 Please support these superbly managed charities.
 Make a good decision, friends.
 Granted, we might never get repaid ... in this lifetime...

 HERE'S HOW to HELP HURRICANE, TSUNAMI & EARTHQUAKE VICTIMS who NEED IT NOW.